n1teshy/gobbler/README.md

 ) -> Image:
 ```

 - `scene:` Category of the content in the image, this helps choose a specific prompt to extract the content, e.g. if it's a diagram, the prompt empazises prompt specific instructions.
-Should be an attribute of the `core.processors.image.utils.SceneType` enum.
+Should be an attribute of the `gobbler.processors.image.utils.SceneType` enum.
 - `span_id:` Images may be linked to a span, this links the image being processed to a span. e.g. the image is a screenshot from a video.
 This would rarely be used directly.

-#### `3. from core.db import search_images`
+#### `3. from gobbler import search_images`

 ```python
 def search_images(